-8.3.1 Shield Construction Rules
+8.3.2 Shield Construction Rules

-- Adhesives used in shield construction must not ignite or lose adhesive qualities at temperatures likely to be encountered. - Mounting hardware which extends from the shield surface into combustibles may be used only at the edges of the shield. - Mounting hardware must a llow full vertical ventilation.
+- Adhesives used in shield construction must not ignite or lose its adhesive qualities at temperatures likely to be encountered. - Mounting hardware which extends from the shield surface into combustibles may be used only at the edges of the shield. - Mounting hardware must allow full vertical ventilation.

-See figures for shield construction to match each letter to a clearance.
+See figures on next page for shield construction to match each letter to a clearance.